Iljaaa/machete/README.md

-# machete
+# Machete

-Another validation library
+Another PHP validation library

-PHP version 7.4, not tested on version 8. but he must be fine
+Written for PHP 7.4.
+Not tested on version 8, but he must be fine

 !
 Machete don't applies any prefilters on yore data and modified it.